munificent/craftinginterpreters/book/hash-tables.md

 they want to go taking the new empty bucket into account.

 That *does* actually work, thank Zeus.
 But it's pretty slow.
-So most implementations use a different trick called "tombstones".
-It looks like this:
+So most implementations use a different trick called **"tombstones"**.
+It looks like
+this:

 ^code table-delete

+**TODO: "Here lies entry 'foo' -> 123" tombstone illustration.**

 First, we find the bucket containing the entry we want to delete.
 (If we don't find it, there's nothing to delete, so we bail out.)
 Then, instead of completely clearing it, we replace the entry with a special sentinel entry called a "tombstone".
-In clox, we use a `NULL` key and a `true` value to indicate a tombstone, but any representation that can't be confused with an empty entry or a valid one works.
+In clox, we use a `NULL` key and a `true` value to indicate a tombstone, but any representation that can't be confused with an empty bucket or a valid entry works.

 That's all we need to do to delete an entry.
 Simple and fast.
 But all of the other operations need to correctly handle tombstones too.
 A tombstone is a sort